 IAS Planner for August and September

-Now that you have studies for the previous month you will probably be in the mindset to study.
+Now that you have studied for the previous month you will probably be in the mindset to study.
 Now the plan is to increase the hours that you study from 5 hours to 7 hours.

 It is expected that you have finished the earlier chosen subjects.
 Now the target for these two months is to finish the tough subject completely and also begin the other subject.